zhezhouzz/POPL-2027-UnderType/rebuttal/reviews/rebuttal.md

 ## Shared Concern: Motivation and Practicality

 We first clarify the main motivation and contribution of this paper.
-As stated in the title, "Context Types: Bunched Modalities for Unifying Safety and Reachability," our goal is to provide a foundational type theory that unifies safety and reachability verification within a functional language.
+Our primary goal is to provide a foundational type theory that unifies safety and reachability verification within a functional language.
 Combining safety (may-style) and reachability (must-style) reasoning has been explored for many years, and prior work has shown that the two can facilitate each other [4, 17] given a framework that supports both.
 However, to the best of our knowledge, there is no existing unified framework that supports freely combining safety (the demonic modality) and reachability (the angelic modality) as first-class features.
 Moreover, while safety and reachability verification have each been studied extensively on their own, there is no foundational type theory that clearly provides the semantics of these two verification modalities.

-Regarding practicality, we agree with the reviewers' concerns.
-As a unified foundational theory, our paper does not provide a concrete typing algorithm and automated reasoning (as noted by Reviewers A and C), and our subsumption rule is substantially more powerful than those of standard refinement type systems, so that interesting reasoning steps can be hidden by subsumption (Reviewer B).
-This reflects a trade-off between an elegant unified foundational theory and a more algorithmic tool.
-That said, this does not mean that our type system is far from practice: as the case studies in Section 6 show, realistic applications can be encoded in our unified theory.
-Moreover, existing tools (e.g., Coverage Types in the second case study) can be viewed as typing algorithms and automated tools for Context Types under a restricted setting (e.g., function parameter types may only be demonic).
-Under different restrictions, prior work already shows that corresponding typing algorithms exist for fragments of Context Types.
-Unifying these existing approaches and developing a more general typing algorithm that recovers the full expressiveness of Context Types is an interesting and challenging direction for future work.
+As our focus is on presenting a unified foundational theory, we do not consider a concrete typing algorithm or mechanisms related to automated reasoning (as noted by Reviewers A and C), as evidenced by our subsumption rule, which is substantially more powerful than those of standard refinement type systems (Reviewer B).
+That said, we believe our type system has a number of practical benefits as the demonstrated by the case studies given in Section 6.
+Moreover, prior work such as [50] identifies restricted instantiations of this general framework (e.g. function parameter types may only be demonic) for which efficient typing algorithms exist.
+Developing typing algorithms for context types under its full generality is an interesting and challenging direction for future work.

 ## Summary of Proposed Changes

 Concretely, we propose to implement the following changes in the revision, in order to clarify the issues discussed above and to address the specific criticisms posed by the reviewers below:

-- We will add the discussion of motivation and practicality above to Section 7 (all reviewers).
+- We will provide additional discussion related to motivation and practicality to Section 7 (all reviewers).

-- We will clarify the explanation of our examples and metatheorems, following the detailed questions (all reviewers).
+- We will clarify the explanation of our examples and metatheorems, addressing the specific questions raised by the reviewers.
 Specifically, we will provide key typing derivations in our case studies (Reviewer B).

 - We will provide a comparison with Unno et al.'s POPL 2017 paper in Section 8 (Reviewer B); we thank the reviewer for bringing this work to our attention.